 Our project team has begun asking the Murrumbateman community to consider their pedestrian and cycling requirements so we can help build appropriate infrastructure to suit their needs into the future.

-Roads and Maritime is continuing discussions with landowners impacted by the Barton Highway upgrade.
+Transport for NSW is continuing discussions with landowners impacted by the Barton Highway upgrade.
 Property acquisition is continuing and we will contact you directly if we need to enter your property.

 The project team is committed to creating a Barton Highway that will support the community now, and into the future.

 We have prepared a strategic business case at the request of the Australian Government which looks at future population growth, transport needs and outlines planning priorities.